 While alimony is not as common in Georgia as it was in the past, it continues to be an important resource for helping people maintain their standard of living after a divorce.
 This is particularly true for a partner who may have sacrificed a career and earning potential to take care of the home while the higher-earning partner continued to work.

 Both spouses contribute to a marriage.
-No one should have to take a dramatic step back because his or her marriage ended.
-If you are seeking alimony or feel that you shouldn’t have to pay alimony, discuss your situation with a knowledgeable Cobb County alimony lawyer.
+No one should have to take a dramatic step back because their marriage ended.
+If you are seeking alimony or feel that you shouldn’t have to pay alimony, discuss your situation with a knowledgeable Cobb County spousal support attorney.

 How Does Alimony Work?

 In general, alimony is based on two principles: the recipient’s need for financial support and the payor’s ability to pay it.
 You and your spouse can create your own support arrangement or the court can decide on a fair arrangement.
 In either case, the Final Order will indicate the monthly payment amounts, how long the support will last, and any other appropriate conditions.